 ‘Washed up and Blue’

-of objects that wash up on the Solway shores
+A collective exploration of objects that wash up on the Solway shores and the movements and migrations that bring them to us, using images, objects and words.

 The creative works exhibited in “Washed Up and Blue” were created by Dawn, Helen, Leon and William over two weekends in January and February 2025, as part of a programme created by the Solway Firth Partnership , Shambellie House and Waste Stories.